enlore/backbone-requirejs/README.md

 dir.
 I dig it.
 The client and server are two halves of the same whole.

     appRoot
+    |- vendor // catch all dir for dependencies that can't be pulled in with a preferred method
+    |  |- js
+    |  |- css
+    |
     |- src
     |  |- client // client side app code goes here, including componenty styles, templates, etc
     |  |  |- someEntity